Gustav I Vasa, King of Sweden

 • Emerentia Eriksdotter Vasa (1507 – 1523), died from plague during captivity in Denmark

 Gustav Vasa spent most of his childhood with his sister Margareta at Rydboholm Castle.
-When he was 13-years-old, he went to Uppsala to attend school, and then he studied at Uppsala University for four years.
+When he was 13-years-old, he went to Uppsala to attend school, and then studied at Uppsala University for four years.
 Gustav was then sent to the court of Sten Sture the Younger, a Swedish nobleman who served as the regent of Sweden.
 There Gustav was taught court etiquette, fencing, and he was trained as an army officer.

-Since 1397, Sweden was part of the Kalmar Union in which the three kingdoms of Denmark, Norway, and Sweden were ruled by one monarch.
+Since 1397, Sweden has been part of the Kalmar Union – the three kingdoms of Denmark, Norway, and Sweden were ruled by one monarch.
 Denmark was dominant in the Kalmar Union and this occasionally led to uprisings in Sweden.
 In 1520, King Christian II of Denmark, Norway, and Sweden, who asserted his claim to Sweden by force, ordered a massacre of Swedish nobles in Stockholm, including Gustav’s father Erik Johansson Vasa and Joakim Brahe, the first husband of his sister Margareta.
 This came to be known as the “Stockholm Bloodbath” Gustav’s mother and her two younger daughters Marta and Emerentia were taken to Denmark in 1521 and imprisoned in the infamous Blue Tower in Copenhagen Castle where they died of the plague in 1523.

 The Entry of King Gustav Vasa of Sweden into Stockholm on June 21, 1523, by Carl Larsson, in the National Museum of Fine Arts in Stockholm; Credit – Wikipedia